rubesMN/jsonapi-serializer/README.md

 * The concept of 'include' has been unified with fields in a nested way now allowing deep selection of the fields you want in the most efficient way I could envision.
 See tests for examples.
-* A self link is added for you by default to every object.  _links can be requested to be removed for json size limitations by adding :no_links to the options (which you can grab from your query string)
+* A self link is added for you by default to every object.  _links can be requested to be removed for json size limitations by adding :no_links to the options (which you can grab from your query string) or you can use :no_self_links added to the options to only emit links which are explicitly programmed in the serializer
 * Missing or unresolved serializer classes on relationships turns the output into {'id', '_links'}
 * Use of the dynamic serializers results in {'id', 'type', '_links'} output
 * Use of the polymorphic identifier results in {'id', 'type', '_links'}